×

 Trend description for C6b

-Most of the marine and coastal habitats listed under Article 17 of the Habitats Directive which have been assessed at a UK scale are in unfavourable-bad, or unfavourable-inadequate condition, (8 of 8 coastal, and 8 of 9 marine).
+Most of the marine and coastal habitats listed under Article 17 of the Habitats Directive which have been assessed at a UK scale are in Unfavourable condition (eight of eight coastal, and eight of nine marine).
 The status of the remaining assessed marine habitat is unknown.
-Of the marine mammal species assessed, one is in favourable condition and one is in unfavourable-inadequate condition.
-The remaining 11 mammals on the list are in unknown status.
+Three of the coastal habitats assessed are in Unfavourable-Declining condition.
+No features are in the Unfavourable-Improving category.
+Of the marine mammal species assessed, one is in Favourable condition, one is in Unfavourable-Unknown condition, and the remaining 11 mammals on the list are in Unknown status.
+One reptile was assessed as unknown.

 Assessment of change